AndresCandido/Arduino-Tutorials/README.md

 # Arduino-Tutorials
-A collection of tutorials and practice projects I used for learning microcontroller programming.
+A collection of tutorials and practice projects I used for learning microcontroller embedded programming and controlling peripherals.
+Microcontrollers used: Arduino UNO, ESP-32.